 In partnership with the Deep Exploration Technologies Cooperative Research Centre (DET CRC) fourteen drill holes were completed for 2708.5 metres to test regional geological interpretations, determine the depth and nature of cover and to recover material for subsequent detailed analysis.
 A combination of sonic drilling to penetrate unconsolidated cover and diamond drilling in more competent rock was undertaken.
 DET-CRC Lab-at-Rig™ technology was deployed during drilling.
+The results of the stratigraphic drilling program, in conjunction with other investigations, have advanced our understanding of buried portions of the Stavely Arc, including its geodynamic setting and evolution, and the mineral potential of this region.
+Key findings of the Stavely Project are summarised below.
+More detailed results and interpretations are provided in a report detailing the geology and mineral systems potential of the Stavely Arc.

 Regional Geology of the Stavely Project